-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 2.4 Action: Student Engagement Need: Due to the need to increase students attendace, we need to increase engagement and connection to the school community which can lead to improved attendance and behavior as indicated by research.
-Specific Data can be found below: In reviewing the 2023 California Dashboard, we observed the following discrepancies in the area of Chronic Absenteeism: All Students - 11% Chronically Absent English Learners - 13.3% Chronically Absent SED - 14.7% Chronically Absent Scope: LEA-wide By offering activities that encourage interaction and relationship building, accessible to all students regardless of language, status, or academic ability, we promote connectedness and engagement with the school environment.
-This is particularly beneficial for our EL and SED students, who are showing higher levels of chronic absenteeism.
-Fostering a strong school community requires an LEA-wide effort to ensure all students feel connected and engaged.
-2.3 Student Survey 2.7 Middle School Drop Out 2.8 Chronic Absenteeism 2.9 Average Daily Attendance 2.5 Action: Social-Emotional Development Need: To address the social-emotional and behavioral needs of our diverse student groups, school-based support systems are Disruptive behavior can hinder the learning experience for all students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness In reviewing the 2023 California Dashboard, we observed the following discrepancies in the area of Chronic Absenteeism: All Students - 15.5% Chronically Absent English Learners - 25% Chronically Absent SED - 25% points below standard Scope: LEA-wide Fostering a strong school community requires an LEA-wide effort to ensure all students feel connected and engaged.
+2.5 Action: Social-Emotional Development Need: To address the social-emotional and behavioral needs of our diverse student groups, school-based support systems are crucial, as access to these services may be limited outside of the school enviornment.
+In reviewing the 2023 California Dashboard, we observed the following discrepancies in the area of Chronic Absenteeism: All Students - 4.4% Suspensions English Learners - 2.5% Suspensions SED - 1.5% Suspensions Scope: LEA-wide Disruptive behavior can hinder the learning experience for all students.
 To create a positive and inclusive environment, we're implementing these strategies LEA-wide.
-This will not only promote a well-managed school environment, but also foster a stronger understanding and acceptance of unduplicated students as well as those with exceptional needs.
-2.3 Student Survey2.5 Suspensions2.6 Expulsions2.7 Middle School DropOut2.8 Chronic Absenteeism2.9 Average DailyAttendance
+This will not only promote a well-managed school enviornment, but also foster a stronger understanding and acceptance of unduplicated students, as well as those with exceptional needs.
+2.3 Student Survey 2.5 Suspensions 2.6 Expulsions 2.7 Middle School Drop Out 2.8 Chronic Absenteeism 2.9 Average Daily Attendance

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness crucial, as access to these services may be limited outside of the school enviornment.
-We currently have a 0% suspension rate which indicates that the efforts we have made toward supporting Social Emotional and Behavioral Development have been successful and should be continued.
-Scope: LEA-wide 2.6 Action: Career Readiness Need: Students need to feel more connected to school and understand the connection between what they learn in school and future.
-Specific Data can be found below: In reviewing the 2023 California Dashboard, we observed the following discrepancies in the area of Chronic Absenteeism: All Students - 11% Chronically Absent English Learners - 13.3% Chronically Absent SED - 14.7% Chronically Absent Scope: LEA-wide By exploring careers, unduplicated students can begin to set long-term goals and identify the educational steps needed to achieve them.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.6 Action: Career Readiness Need: Students need to feel more connected to school and understand the connection between what they learn in school and future.
+Specific Data can be found below: In reviewing the 2023 California Dashboard, we observed the following discrepancies in the area of Chronic Absenteeism: All Students - 15.5% Chronically Absent English Learners - 25% Chronically Absent SED - 25% points below standard Scope: LEA-wide By exploring careers, unduplicated students can begin to set long-term goals and identify the educational steps needed to achieve them.
 Implementing this action LEA-wide ensures that all students have access to career awareness and development opportunities, fostering motivation and highlighting the importance of their education.
-2.3 Student Survey 2.8 Chronic Absenteeism 2.9 Average Daily Attendance

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.7 Action: Parent Communication Need: To connect and inform parents/gaurdians of students on their academic and social-emotional progress, we must communicate in various methods to meet the needs of our diverse population Feedback from our English Learner families highlights the need to provide all communications in their native language and to have translators readily available for verbal interactions, such as Parent-Teacher Conferences and daily wellbeing conversations about their students.
-Scope: LEA-wide By providing in-person, printed, and digital communication options, we expand our reach and ensure all families, including unduplicated student families, are well-informed and supported.
+2.3 Student Survey 2.8 Chronic Absenteeism 2.9 Average Daily Attendance 2.7 Action: Parent Communication Need: To connect and inform parents/gaurdians of students on their academic and social-emotional progress, we must communicate in various methods to meet the needs of our diverse population Scope: LEA-wide By providing in-person, printed, and digital communication options, we expand our reach and ensure all families, including unduplicated student families, are well-informed and supported.
 To proactively engage all families and address potential concerns early on, we're implementing this communication initiative LEA-wide.
 This comprehensive approach will equip families with the information they need, ultimately fostering stronger engagement and potentially reducing the risk of behavioral and academic challenges for students.
 2.2 Parent Survey 2.5 Suspensions 2.6 Expulsions 2.7 Middle School Drop Out 2.8 Chronic Absenteeism 2.9 Average Daily Attendance